kristiana11/probot-test/README.md

-# my-first-app
+# Gamification Bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Hello world app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that aims to gamify the GitHub Experience

 ## Setup